-(p.
-151)[bauiM3S08-EBLOGISTIK], Track Guided Transport Systems - Management,

-Facilities and Vehicles of Public Transport (p.
-162)[bauiM3S19-EBOEV]
+Part of the modules: Track Guided Transport Systems - Management, Facilities and Vehicles of Public Transport (p.
+167)[bauiM3S19-EBOEV]

-ECTS Credits Course type Hours per week Instruction language Term lecture 2 Summer term de
+ECTS Credits Course type Hours per week Term Instruction language 3 lecture 2 Summer term de

 The assessment will consist of a oral exam (20 min) according to §4 (2), 1 of the examination regulation.
 The exam is offered each semester.
 The re-examination is offered upon prior agreement with the interested participants and not later than the next regular examination date.